Easy Turkey A La King : Leftover Turkey Recipe

-This easy turkey a la king recipe is going to be your new favorite leftover turkey recipe or your new go to easy weeknight dinner made with deli turkey.
+This easy turkey a la king is going to be your new favorite recipe to make with leftover turkey.
+It’s also an easy weeknight dinner when made with deli turkey.
 I’ve got all the tips for how to make the best turkey a la king.

 I knew this recipe was going to be a winner but it was confirmed to me by my friend Melissa.
 I dropped a container with the filling and a pie crust off to her a few days ago, she has a new baby.
 She texted me the day after her family ate it and asked for the recipe, that’s my cue to put it on the blog!